reinasta/abac/README.md

 bullet points, and that limit is 6.
 So you can have a section like 1.2.3.4.5.6, but this section cannot embed any additional subsection (like 1.2.3.4.5.6.1).
 Likewise for bullet points and numbered examples.
-- footnotes may appear only at the end of a sentence, after the end-of-sentence punctuation, or at the end of a group of inlines that is not part of a sentence [fixed]
-- footnotes should not contain square brackets, '[' and ']' [fixed]
-- small footnotes (within paragraphs) should contain full sentences, which end with adequate punctuation (one or more of '.?!') [fixed]
 - backticks are reserved for code blocks and cannot be used as openning single quotes
 - colon must be followed by a white space character unless it appears in references (of the form @author:year)